post featured image

 5. Step your right foot in, then step your left foot in to find a loaded narrow squat position.

 6. Think: wide, wide, narrow, narrow.
-Repeat this sequence for 40 seconds.
+Repeat this sequence for the timed interval.

-1. Place the resistance band on the shin/calf area; approximately 6″ below the knees.
+1. Place the resistance band on the shin/calf area, approximately six inches below the knees.
 Stand with your feet slightly wider than your hips to create tension across the band.

 2. Bend at the knees to find a loaded squat position.